Oxford’s Sedleian Professors of Natural Philosophy: The First 400 Years (co-edited with Mark McCartney), to be published by Oxford University Press.

 The Sedleian Professorship of Natural Philosophy, founded in 1619, is one of Oxford's oldest Chairs.
 In its first century, it was held by a sequence of physicians, and then passed into the hands of theologians whose credentials in natural philosophy are unclear.
 After being held by an astronomer in the late eighteenth century, the professorship passed into the hands of applied mathematicians, with whom it has remained ever since.
 This volume tells the story of the professors from the seventeenth century through to the twentieth.

-Beyond the Academy: The Practice of Mathematics 1600–1850 (co-edited with Philip Beeley), to be published by Oxford University Press.
+Beyond the Learned Academy: The Practice of Mathematics 1600–1850 (co-edited with Philip Beeley), to be published by Oxford University Press.